Eco & Sustainability Initiatives

 Track monitoring & maintenance

 Bush tracks are maintained without disturbing the ground roots or young plants.
-Bush weeds and vines are carefully monitored and cut down when possible as per the QE11 covenant agreement for Mohua Park.
+Bush weeds and vines are carefully monitored and cut down when possible, as per the QE11 covenant agreement for Mohua Park.
+The QEII covenant agreement is a legally binding protection for natural areas, ensuring that native habitats are preserved and managed according to conservation best practices.
+Regular audits and monitoring ensure that all activities align with the QEII covenant’s requirements.

 Waste Management

 All goods purchased for Mohua Park are being purchased as bulk items.
 We are providing our own containers for this to eliminate plastic bag use from primary industry goods.
-All of our food, where possible, is locally sourced or from our own on-site vegetable gardens
+All of our food, where possible, is locally sourced.
+Our eggs come from our own hens, and seasonal vegetables are harvested directly from our gardens, supporting local biodiversity and reducing transportation emissions

 We encourage our guests in the safe disposal of their waste, and active recycling of waste from the cottages.